evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ### Navigation System

-The built-in navigation system uses detailed maps and offers advanced route planning where you can define the target charge level at your destination or during charging stops.
+The built-in navigation system uses detailed maps and offers advanced route planning, allowing you to define the target charge level at your destination or during charging stops.
 The system provides real-time traffic information and satellite maps, ensuring an efficient and stress-free journey.

 ### App Store